2020 Hpakant jade mine disaster

-On 2 July 2020, a major landslide at the Wai Khar jade mining site in the Hpakant area of Kachin State, Myanmar, killed between 175 and 200 miners in the country's deadliest-ever mining accident.
+On 2 July 2020, a major landslide at the Wai Khar jade mining site in the Hpakant area of Kachin State, Myanmar, killed between 175 and 200 miners in the country's deadliest-ever mining incident.
 At 06:30 local time (MMT) heavy rains triggered the collapse of a heap of mining waste, which came tumbling down into a lake.
 This generated a 6 m wave of mud and water that buried those working at the Wai Khar mine.
 The miners killed or injured by the landslide were independent "jade pickers", who scavenge tailings from larger operators and who live in ramshackle quarters at the base of large mounds of rubble.

 Myanmar's jade industry supplies 70% to 90% of the world jade supply.
 The industry had become known for its fatal accidents in the preceding years, with the previous deadliest accident in 2015 killing 116 people.
-While the government responded with promises to make reforms in the jade mining industry, activists claim that little has been done in practice since then.
+While the government responded with promises of reforms in the jade mining industry, activists claim that little has been done in practice since then.